 Brakes are important components on your vehicle as they directly impact performance and handling.
 Keeping them in good working condition will help ensure your safety on the road.

 Your vehicle's owner's manual was created to serve as a guide for all your automotive care needs, including brake maintenance.
 If you are wondering how often you should have your car or truck's brakes checked, that is the first place you want to look.
 However, most vehicles should have their brakes inspected every 8,000 to 10,000 miles.
+Call to schedule a free brake inspection at any Belle Tire location.

 Your driving habits also play a role in how often you should have brakes checked or serviced.
 There are certain things you can do on the road to help make your brakes last longer, such as watching your speed.
 The slower the speed of the vehicle when it brakes, the less energy it has to dissipate and this means less brake material is used.
 Changing your braking fluid, periodically, will also help maintain your brakes.